yovitus/redirection-extension/README.md

 # Zeeguu Overlay Extension

-Single-purpose Chrome extension that opens the preset `https://zeeguu.org/exercises` inside a centered overlay window.
+Chrome extension that opens any URL you type (plus a preset `https://zeeguu.org/exercises` shortcut) inside a centered overlay window.
 The popup is a minimal launcher; the background worker only orchestrates overlay windows and cleans them up.

 ## Highlights

-- 🪟 Opens the URL in a focused overlay window sized to your preference
+- 🪟 Opens arbitrary URLs in a focused overlay window sized to your preference
 - 🔒 Uses the browser’s own session/cookies (no credentials stored in the extension)
-- ⚙️ Built with TypeScript + esbuild, bundled via a single `npm run build`
+- ⚙️ Built entirely with TypeScript + esbuild (background, popup, overlay helpers)

 ## Project Layout